syncfusion-content/wpf-docs/wpf/SfDiagram/Stencil.md

 SelectedFilter

 There can be multiple SymbolFilters, but only one filter can be selected at a time.
 These SymbolFilters are visually represented in a combo box.
-When the selected item is changed in the combo box, SelectedFilter will be updated accordingly.
+When the selected item is changed in the combo box, SelectedFilter is updated accordingly.

 ![](Stencil_images/Stencil_img8.png)
 {:.image }